SAP-samples/data-attribute-recommendation-postman-tutorial/README.md

 ## License

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](/LICENSE).
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](/LICENSE).

 ## Data and License